 A few years back, I reasoned that being a Guide Dog breed, I could train my Labrador, Harry, to lead me to a witch's hat.
 I had one week to do so before the next Fun Day.

-I started by leading Harry on leash to a witch's hat on top of which I’d left a piece of carrot.
-As we walked to the hat, I repeated the command, “Hat, hat, hat”, so that Harry associated “hat” with the witch's hat and the carrot reward.
+I started by leading Harry on-leash to a witch's hat on top of which I'd left a piece of carrot.
+As we walked towards it, I repeated the command, "Hat, hat, hat", so that Harry associated "hat" with the witch's hat and the carrot reward.

-Then I removed the carrot from the witch's hat, lead Harry to the hat and waited for him to sit before giving him the reward.
-My carrot loving dog was soon leading me blindfolded to the witch's hat.
+Then I removed the carrot from the witch's hat, led Harry to it and waited for him to sit before rewarding him.
+My carrot loving dog soon led me blindfolded to the witch's hat.

-At the Fun Day, I entered the “Ned Kelly” ring with Harry, put the bucket on my head and gave the command, “Hat”.
-Harry dutifully lead me straight across the ring to the witch's hat, where he got his carrot reward.
+At the Fun Day, I entered the "Ned Kelly" ring with Harry, put the bucket on my head and gave the command, "Hat".
+Harry dutifully led me straight across to the witch's hat, where he got his carrot reward.

-Since then, as an instructor, I’ve demonstrated the “witch's hat” trick many times, as an example of what’s possible with dog training.
-It’s also an example having blind faith in your dog because, at the end of the day, I have to trust that Harry will lead me to the witch's hat … and not in front of a truck!
+Since then, as an instructor, I've demonstrated the "witch's hat" trick many times as an example of what's possible with dog training.
+And it's an example of having blind faith in your dog because I have to trust that Harry will lead me to the witch's hat … and not in front of a truck!

 © 2008 Robert Fairhead